-The following CQC report for Oasis Bradford can be found on the CQC website here.
-Alternatively, you can download the report here.
+The following Care Quality Commission report for Oasis Bradford can be found on the CQC website here.

 - Oasis Recovery Bradford had a safe, clean and well-maintained environment.
 Medication management and storage were good, the service had emergency medication with the appropriate audits in place.
 There were appropriate staffing levels with a robust process in place to replace staff during sickness, vacancy or unplanned leave.

 - There was medical and management cover twenty-four hours a day, seven days a week.
 All clients had up to date risk assessments and risk management plans.
 They were detailed and staff reviewed risks regularly during daily handovers.

 - All clients had a pre-admission assessment which was done by a nurse and a doctor.
 The service had clear criteria for clients entering the service and recognised its limitations.
 Care plans were detailed, person-centred and holistic.
 They identified any physical health needs and required support.

 - The service had a skilled multi-disciplinary team including doctors, nurses, support workers, recovery coaches and a counsellor.
 They had good links with external community groups, and services such as mental health services, drug and alcohol teams, mutual aid, and housing.

 - The service supported clients after their treatment had completed through an aftercare service, onward referrals, information about mutual aid groups and peer networks.
 Consent to share information was sought from clients during the assessment and reviewed regularly throughout their treatment.